viper-adnan/Warez/README.md

 - [Create Free TeamDrive](https://anonym.to/?https://ihaxk.com/2020/03/09/free-google-team-drive/) - Allows you to easily create a free Google Team Drive account.
 - [Google Team Drive](https://anonym.to/?https://teamdrive.mfoxx.workers.dev/) - Create Google Team Drive where you can share your files with others.
 - [GDIndex](https://anonym.to/?https://github.com/ParveenBhadooOfficial/GDIndex) - Team drive for _googledri.ve.workers.dev_ .
 You also can create your own TeamDrive.
-- [TeamDrive Software for Win, Linux, Android and iOS](https://anonym.to/?https://forum.teamdrive.net/viewforum.php?f=2) - Software with AES encryption to work across multiple PC's and keep your files update
+- [TeamDrive Software for Win, Linux, Android and iOS](https://anonym.to/?https://forum.teamdrive.net/viewforum.php?f=2) - Software with AES encryption to work across multiple PC's and keep your files update.
 - [Get Free Google Shared Drive](https://anonym.to/?http://leon.educationhost.cloud) - Create your own TeamDrive for free.

 **[`^        back to top        ^`](#)**